 Stakeholder and community engagement

-The communications strategy spans multiple local authorities and a hugely diverse array of communities.
-BECG has mapped stakeholders at all tiers from the local community to Central Government, and maintains a robust stakeholder database that clearly records all contact, as a critical part of the DCO process.
-The project involves coordinating letter-drops and collateral to circa 40,000 addresses.
+The communications strategy spanned multiple local authorities and a diverse array of interested parties.
+BECG mapped stakeholders at all tiers from the local community to central Government, and maintained a robust stakeholder database that clearly recorded all contact, as a critical part of the DCO process.
+The project involved coordinating letter-drops and consultation collateral to over 40,000 addresses.

-The COVID-19 pandemic escalated shortly following the launch of the Stage 1 consultation on 4th March 2020, and partway through a series of public exhibitions.
-BECG has since helped to deliver a virtual public exhibition and 15 surgery-style telephone sessions in which those who want to talk to the project team book a 20-minute slot for a conference/video call.
+The pandemic escalated shortly following the launch of the Stage One’ consultation on 4th March 2020, and partway through a series of public exhibitions.
+BECG has since helped to deliver a virtual public exhibition and both video and telephone briefings on request to members of the public.

 BECG designed and developed the project website for Bradwell B, which is inclusive of a virtual public exhibition.
 The site has been designed with a wide range of users in mind, from key senior stakeholders through to local residents, and as such is designed to be widely accessible wherever possible.
 The virtual exhibition was consistently the second most-visited page on the project website, attracting over 8,400 unique users during the consultation.
 The virtual exhibition included information boards from the original public exhibitions, as well as informative videos on the proposals.
 The revised digital offering of interactive proposals and virtual exhibition were taken from concept to launch in under two weeks.